-Roads, large capacity septic systems, residential area, residential septic systems and a airport runway represent the greatest risk for other organic chemicals to the well.
+Large capacity septic systems, motor vehicle waste disposal wells, gasoline stations, construction trade areas, roads, septic systems and residential area in the protection area represent the greatest identified risk for other organic chemicals to the well.

-Sampling for other organic chemicals has not occurred.
-The system currently has an OOC waiver and is not required to sample.
+Sampling for other organic chemicals (OOC's) has not occurred.
+The system currently has a OOC Waiver and is not required to sample.